SURVEY VALLEY, NEBRASKA

 The location of the completed Pacific Short Line Railroad between Sioux City and O'Neill.

-The location of the proposed Pacific Short Line Railroad (dashed line) that was to go to Ogden, Utah.
+The location of the proposed Pacific Short Line Railroad (dashed line) that was to extend to Ogden, Utah.

-The location of "Survey Valley" is also indicated on the map.
+The location of "Survey Valley" is indicated in red on the map.

-Whether the "Survey Valley" name originated with the railroad is debatable since no early maps exist that show this name upon them.
-Another scenario is the fact that between the era of 1908-1920 many government surveyors were in the area attempting to fix the problems that were created from shoddy work done by the government contract surveyors of the 1870's.
+Whether the "Survey Valley" name first originated with the railroad survey is highly debatable since no early maps exist that show this name upon them.
+The most plausible reason for the name is the fact that between the era of 1908-1920 many government surveyors were in the area attempting to fix the problems that were created from shoddy work done by the government contract surveyors of the 1870's.
 Homesteads in this area that were mostly created after the passage of the Kinkaid Act in 1904 were notoriously in the wrong locations.
 At great expense and sometimes court litigation, the tracts were resurveyed.
+Undoubtedly, before the government became involved, there were land locators, county surveyors, and private surveyors attempting to figure out the mess.
 The federal government and the State of Nebraska surveyors often disagreed as to how the surveys should be performed.
-The presence of the surveyors could very well be the reason for the "Survey Valley" name.
+The presence of the many surveyors could very well be the reason for the "Survey Valley" name.

 Government surveyors worked for nearly a decade trying to sort out homesteads that were in wrong locations throughout Survey Valley.